Berlin holocaust memoria.

 (photo credit: AP)

-The results of the comprehensive study, the first of its kind, were presented as part of an"Eye of the Beholder" Conference on German-Israeli relations, held at the Hebrew University in Jerusalem.
+The results of the comprehensive study, the first of its kind, were presented as part of Thursday's "Eye of the Beholder" Conference on German-Israeli relations, held at the Hebrew University in Jerusalem.

 The survey, in which 1,200 people participated, examined among other issues the question of whether Israel exploits the memory of the Holocaust to influence Germany's involvement in the Israeli-Arab conflict.
 The poll also appraised the relative degree of Israelis' trust in Germany, Britain and France.

 The study also investigated whether the population of Israel was boycotting German products, and the extent to which Israelis consume German books and movies.

 The survey showed that the respondents' attitude towards Germany was influenced by political affiliation and religion observance.
 The Right expressed more reluctance than the Left to view Germany favorably - only 3% of the respondents who identified themselves as lef-wing said they had no trust in Germany's political activities in the Middle East today, compared to 30% among supporters of right-wing parties.

 As for the impact of religious observance, 83% of secular respondents defined Israel's relations with Germany as normal, compared to only 48% of the ultra-Orthodox.

 "The findings revealed that contrary to the official position and the attitude of the media, the Israeli public, especially the Jewish public, relate to Germany not only in a neutral but in a sympathetic way," explained conference organizer Prof. Moshe Zimmermann, head of the Hebrew University's Koebner Minerva Center for German History.

 "The past is casting a shadow on the present attitude towards Germany, and the Israeli public believes that Germany has faced its past properly," Zimmerman said.